What are backlinks?

 HARO or Help A Reporter Out is a resource for connecting journalists with relevant field experts to help meet journalists’ deadlines.
 It’s sort of like citizen reporting, but instead of reporting on some blog that doesn’t have a lot of traffic, you can actually get your story or name on some highly publicized networks and newspapers.
 HARO distributes more than 50,000 journalist queries from highly respected media outlets each year.

-Its straight-forward pitching process allows sources to find topics related to their expertise, industry or experience, while allowing journalists to spend more time writing and less time sourcing.
-HAROHARO was originally created as Facebook group; it’s grown like mad, and now it’s a media services company with over 35,000 journalists and 475,000 source members, making it a vital tool for brands and reporters alike.
+Its straight-forward pitching process allows sources to find topics related to their expertise, industry or experience while allowing journalists to spend more time writing and less time sourcing.
+HAROHARO was originally created as a Facebook group; it’s grown like mad, and now it’s a media services company with over 35,000 journalists and 475,000 source members, making it a vital tool for brands and reporters alike.

-The way the system works, is once you sign up to become a source for HARO you will start getting emails where Reporters are asking for source information.
+The way the system works is once you sign up to become a source for HARO you will start getting emails where Reporters are asking for source information.

 On Twitter, HARO can be found at http://www.twitter.com/

 On Facebook, HARO can be found at http://www.facebook.com/